-ADOPTED at a regular meeting of the Wilmington Urban Area Metropolitan Planning

-Organization's Boar rd on March 27, 2024.
+ADOPTED at a regular meeting of the Wilmington Urban Area Metropolitan Planning Organization's Board on March 27, 2024.

-I, , Chair of the Board of the Wilmington Urban Area Metropolitan Planning Organizati on do hereby certify that the above is a true and correct copy of an excerpt from the minutes of a meeting of the Board, duly held on this the 27th day of March 2024.
-Henry E. Mille r III, Chair
+, Chair of the Board of the Wilmington Urban Area n do hereby certify that the above is a true and correct copy meeting of the Board, duly held on this the 27th day of March of an excerpt , Chair Subscribed and sworn to me this day of, 2 2024.
 Notary Public My commission expires